Basketball in the United States

-The National Basketball Association (NBA) is a professional basketball league that governs most levels of basketball in the United States.
+The National Basketball Association (NBA) and Women's National Basketball Association (WNBA) are professional basketball leagues that govern most levels of professional basketball in the United States.
 Basketball is the second most popular sport in the United States (counting amateur levels), after American football.
 In terms of revenue, the NBA is the third most profitable sports league in the United States and the world, after the National Football League (NFL) and Major League Baseball (MLB).
 Basketball was invented in 1891 by Canadian physical education teacher James Naismith in Springfield, Massachusetts.

 NBA

 The National Basketball Association (NBA) is the world's premier men's professional basketball league and one of the major professional sports leagues of North America.
 It contains 30 teams (29 teams in the U.S. and 1 in Canada) that play an 82-game season from October to June.
-After the regular season, eight teams from each conference compete in the playoffs for the Larry O'Brien Championship Trophy The NBA gets high ratings on television.
+After the regular season, eight teams from each conference compete in the playoffs for the Larry O'Brien Championship Trophy.
+The NBA gets high ratings on television.

-The Chicago Bulls drew the highest average home attendance in the 2023-24 edition of the NBA.
-These figures reflect the popularity of professional basketball as a spectator sport in the United States:
+The Chicago Bulls drew the highest average home attendance in the 2025-26 regular season of the NBA.